CrunchyData/crunchy-containers/hugo/content/examples/logging/centralized-logging.md

 ${CCP_CLI?} get pods -n kube-system --selector=k8s-app=kibana-logging
 ```

-If all pods deployed successfully elasticsearch should already be receiving container logs from Fluentd.
+If all pods deployed successfully, Elasticsearch should already be receiving container logs from Fluentd.

 Next we will deploy a PostgreSQL Cluster (primary and replica deployments) to demonstrate PostgreSQL logs
 are being captured by Fluentd.